-Patients aged 18-75 with lung cancer, breast cancer and gynecological cancer can participate in this study.
+Patients aged 18-75 with lung cancer, breast cancer or gynecological cancer

 What does the study involve?

 Participants are randomly allocated to one of two groups: the intervention group or the control group.
-Participants in the intervention group will receive acupuncture therapy 6 times in 5 days.
-Participants in the control group will receive minimal acupuncture therapy 6 times in 5 days.
-They will complete some questionnaires at the start of the study and during the study to find out about any changes in the severity of nausea and vomiting, sleep, appetite and emotion.
-They will be followed up for 3 weeks to assess long-term effectiveness.
+Participants in the intervention group receive acupuncture therapy 6 times in 5 days.
+Participants in the control group receive minimal acupuncture therapy 6 times in 5 days.
+They complete questionnaires at the start of the study and during the study to find out about any changes in the severity of nausea and vomiting, sleep, appetite and emotion.
+They are followed up for 3 weeks to assess long-term effectiveness.